Federal Aviation Administration (FAA), DOT.

-The FAA assigned the Aviation Rulemaking Advisory Committee a new task to develop recommendations to update certification requirements for airplanes in the normal, utility, acrobatic, and commuter categories to reflect the use of new technologies and improve the safety of these airplanes.
+The FAA assigned the Aviation Rulemaking Advisory Committee a new task to evaluate and develop requirements for improved handling of stall characteristics in small airplanes.
 This notice is to inform the public of this ARAC activity.Start Further Info

 FOR FURTHER INFORMATION CONTACT: